DSLibrary/dslib/README.md

 var linkedList = new dslib.LinkedList();

 //methods
-linkedList.addToTail(item); //adds an item to tail of linkedList linkedList.removeHead(); //removes an item from head of linkedList linkedList.contains(item); //returns a boolean if item in linkedList
+linkedList.size(); // returns the size of a linkedList linkedList.addToTail(item); //adds an item to tail of linkedList linkedList.removeHead(); //removes an item from head of linkedList linkedList.contains(item); //returns a boolean if item in linkedList